danday74/git-diff/README.md

 expect(diff).to.equal('@@ -1,3 +1,3 @@\n-fred\n+paul\n is\n    funny   \n')
 ```

-Here the use of ```--ignore-all-space``` prevents a difference being reported on the 2nd and 3rd lines.
+Here, the use of ```--ignore-all-space``` prevents a difference being reported on the 2nd and 3rd lines.